clinicalml/fw-inference/README.md

 NIPS 2015
 ```
 ## Requirements
-The code is built to run in python2.7.
+The code is built to run in python2.7 but interfaces with various open-source packages and libraries.
 Numpy and Scipy are used for the matrix computations.

 The code also needs the following packages installed:
 * [Required: Gurobi - Exact MAP solver](http://www.gurobi.com/)